Scalable and Accurate Variational Bayes for High-Dimensional Binary Regression Models: Approximate Bayesian inference for probit models

-In Assumption \ref{ass_3} we do not require independence among predictors $\{x_{ij}\}$ in the random design, but rather we impose asymptotic conditions on their correlation structure.
-These conditions are trivially satisfied when predictors are independent and thus Assumption \ref{ass_3} is strictly weaker than Assumption \ref{ass_1} and incorporates the latter.
-The strongest assumption is arguably \ref{ass_3}(a), which requires the average correlation between units to go to 0 as $p\to\infty$.
-Note that such assumption does not prevent statistical units from being strongly correlated on a given set of predictors, but rather requires those to be a minority among all predictors, which is a reasonable assumption in large $p$ scenarios.
-Conditions \ref{ass_3}(b) and \ref{ass_3}(c), which deal with correlation across predictors, are arguably much weaker and we expect them to be satisfied in almost any commonly encountered practical scenario.
-In particular, these conditions allow for pairs of predictors with arbitrarily strong correlation, while requiring the number of such pairs to be $o(p^2)$ as $p\to\infty$.
-Also, the empirical results in Sections \ref{sec_simu} and \ref{sec_3} suggest that asymptotic exactness of our strategy for large $p$ might hold even beyond the Assumption \ref{ass_3}; see e.g.\ Figure S1 in the Supplementary Materials.
+In Assumption \ref{ass_3} we do not require independence among predictors $\{x_{ij}\}$, but rather we impose asymptotic conditions on their covariance.
+Such conditions are trivially satisfied when predictors are independent and thus Assumption \ref{ass_3} is strictly weaker than Assumption \ref{ass_1} and incorporates the latter.
+The strongest assumption is arguably \ref{ass_3}(a), which requires the average covariance between units to go to 0 as $p\to\infty$.
+This assumption does not prevent statistical units from being strongly associated on a subset of predictors, but rather requires those to be a minority among all predictors, which is reasonable in large $p$ scenarios.
+Conditions \ref{ass_3}(b)--\ref{ass_3}(c), which deal with covariance across predictors, are arguably much weaker and we expect them to be satisfied in almost any common practical scenario.
+In particular, these conditions allow for pairs of predictors with arbitrarily strong covariance, while requiring the number of such pairs to be $o(p^2)$ as $p\to\infty$.
+Also, the empirical results in Sections \ref{sec_simu} and \ref{sec_3} suggest that asymptotic exactness of our strategy for large $p$ might hold even beyond Assumption \ref{ass_3}; see also the Supplementary Material.